nEXam-App/nEXam-doc/SRS.md

 #### 3.4.1 Storage

 Smartphones do not offer much storage space.
-Therefore, we strive to keep the required storage space as small as possible and save it in a local database.
+Therefore, we strive to keep the required storage space as small as possible and save it in a local room database.

 #### 3.4.2 App perfomance